atomone-hub/genesis/README.md

 $ATONE stakers, with a minimum conversion penalty of 20% and no more favorable to $phATOM than 1:2 by total market cap between $phATOM and $phATONE.
-For clarity this means that upon the failure of Gaia the $phATOM token holders can dilute the $phATONE holders such that $phATOM1 holders have as low as 2/3 the underlying $ATONE as before the merge (but no less).
+For clarity this means that upon the failure of Gaia the $phATOM token holders can dilute the $phATONE holders such that $phATONE holders have as low as 2/3 the underlying $ATONE as before the merge (but no less).

 The conversion penalty may decrease below 20% for $phATOM to $phATONE merger